Tinnitus: Subjective tinnitus

-A growing body of evidence suggests that some tinnitus is a consequence of neuroplastic alterations in the central auditory pathway.
-These alterations are assumed to result from a disturbed sensory input, caused by hearing loss.
-Hearing loss could indeed cause a homeostatic response of neurons in the central auditory system, causing tinnitus.
+Some tinnitus may be caused by neuroplastic changes in the central auditory pathway.
+In this theory, the disturbance of sensory input caused by hearing loss results in such changes as a homeostatic response of neurons in the central auditory system, causing tinnitus.
+When some frequencies of sound are lost to hearing loss, the auditory system compensates by amplifying those frequencies, eventually producing sound sensations at those frequencies constantly even when there is no corresponding external sound.

 Hearing loss

 The most common cause of tinnitus is hearing loss.
 Hearing loss may have many different causes, but among those with tinnitus, the major cause is cochlear injury.

+In many cases no underlying cause is identified.

 Ototoxic drugs also may cause subjective tinnitus, as they may cause hearing loss, or increase the damage done by exposure to loud noise.
 This damage may occur even at doses not considered ototoxic.
 More than 260 medications have been reported to cause tinnitus as a side effect.
-In many cases, however, no underlying cause could be identified.

 Tinnitus can also occur from the discontinuation of therapeutic doses of benzodiazepines.
 It can sometimes be a protracted symptom of benzodiazepine withdrawal and may persist for many months.
 Medications such as bupropion may also cause tinnitus.
-In many cases, however, no underlying cause can be identified.